Computing Igusa class polynomials: Abelian varieties with CM

-We now describe, in the case $g=2$, the set of equivalence classes of CM types, the group $\OKO^*/N_{K/K_0}(\OK^*)$, and the number of isomorphism classes of CM abelian varieties.
-We say that a CM type $\Phi$ of $K$ is \emph{induced} from a CM subfield $K'$ if $\{\phi_{|K'}:\phi\in\Phi\}$ is a CM type of $K'$, and that it is \emph{primitive} if it is not induced from any strict CM subfield. \begin{lemma} Let $K$ be a quartic CM field with the four distinct embeddings $\phi_1,\phi_2,\overline{\phi_1},\overline{\phi_2}$ and let $\Phi=\{\phi_1,\phi_2\}, \Phi'=\{\phi_1,\overline{\phi_2}\}$.
-Exactly one of the following holds. \begin{enumerate} \item The field $K$ is Galois with Galois group isomorphic to $C_2\times C_2$, each CM type is non-primitive, and there are two equivalence classes of CM types $\{\Phi,\overline{\Phi}\}$ and $\{\Phi',\overline{\Phi'}\}$, each class induced from a different imaginary quadratic subfield of $K$. \item The field $K$ is cyclic Galois, and all four CM types are equivalent and primitive. \item The field $K$ is non-Galois, each CM type is primitive, and the equivalence classes of CM types are $\{\Phi,\overline{\Phi}\}$ and $\{\Phi',\overline{\Phi'}\}$. \end{enumerate} In cases 2 and 3, the field $K$ does not contain an imaginary quadratic subfield. \end{lemma} \begin{proof} See \cite[Section 3.2]{Spallek}. \end{proof} In particular, for a quartic CM field, either all or none of the CM types are primitive and we call the field \emph{primitive} or \emph{non-primitive} accordingly.
-This definition coincides with the definition in Section \ref{sec:introduction}.
+We now describe, in the quartic case, the sets $T$ and $W$ of Algorithm~\ref{alg:vwamelenalgorithm}, and the number of isomorphism classes of principally polarized CM abelian surfaces.

+\begin{lemma}[Example 8.4(2) of \cite{shimura-taniyama}] Let $K$ be a quartic CM-field with a CM-type $\Phi=\{\phi_1,\phi_2\}$.
+Exactly one of the following holds. \begin{enumerate} \item $K/\Q$ is Galois with Galois group $C_2\times C_2$ and each CM-type of $K$ is non-primitive and induced from an imaginary quadratic subfield of $K$, \item $K/\Q$ is cyclic Galois, and all four CM-types are equivalent and primitive, \item $K/\Q$ is non-Galois, its normal closure has Galois group~$D_4$, each CM-type is primitive, and the equivalence classes of CM-types are $\{\Phi,\overline{\Phi}\}$ and $\{\Phi',\overline{\Phi'}\}$ with $\Phi' = \{\phi_1,\overline{\phi_2}\}$. \end{enumerate} \end{lemma} Note that in particular, either all CM-types are primitive or none of them are.
+This is why we use the word \emph{(non-)primitive} also for the quartic CM-fields themselves.

-By Lemma \ref{geq2cmtypes}, we can take the set $T$ of Algorithm \ref{alg:vwamelenalgorithm} to consist of a single CM type if $K$ is cyclic and we can take $T=\{\Phi,\Phi'\}$ if $K$ is non-Galois.
-The following lemma gives the set $U$. \begin{lemma} If $K$ is a primitive quartic CM field, then
+Lemma \ref{cmintro:lem:geq2cmtypes} shows that we can take the set $T$ to consist of a single CM-type if $K$ is cyclic and we can take $T=\{\Phi,\Phi'\}$ if $K$ is non-Galois. \begin{lemma} If $K$ is a primitive quartic CM-field, then

-where $\mu_K\subset\OK^*$ is the group of roots of unity and has order $2$ or $10$. \end{lemma} \begin{proof} As $K$ has degree $4$ and does not contain a primitive third or fourth root of unity, it is either $\Q(\zeta_5)$ or does not contain a root of unity different from $\pm 1$.
+where $\mu_K\subset\OK^*$ is the group of roots of unity, which has order $2$ or~$10$. \end{lemma} \begin{proof} As $K$ has degree $4$ and does not contain a primitive third or fourth root of unity, it is either $\Q(\zeta_5)$ or does not contain a root of unity different from~$\pm 1$.
 This proves that $\mu_K$ has order $2$ or~$10$.
-A direct computation shows that the lemma is true for $K=\Q(\zeta_5)$, so we assume that we have $\mu_K=\{\pm 1\}$.
+A direct computation shows that the lemma is true for $K=\Q(\zeta_5)$, so we assume~$\mu_K=\{\pm 1\}$.